aimer63/fire/docs/notes/problems.md

 logic, and make the codebase easier to maintain and extend.
 The best approach is likely a unified asset structure (dictionary or class-based), with clear metadata for liquidity and behavior, and logic that operates on filtered views as needed.

+---

+## Correlation of Asset Returns and Inflation

+### Problem

+Modeling asset returns and inflation as independent processes is unrealistic for many economic scenarios.
+In reality, asset returns (e.g., stocks, bonds, real estate) and inflation are often statistically correlated.
+Failing to account for these correlations can lead to misleading simulation results, especially in stress scenarios or when modeling diversification benefits.

+### Challenges

+- **Configuration Complexity:**
+  Allowing users to specify arbitrary correlations increases the complexity of the configuration file and validation logic.
+The correlation matrix must be square, symmetric, have 1.0 on the diagonal, and be positive semi-definite.
+- **User Understanding:**
+  Users may not be familiar with how to specify or interpret a correlation matrix, or with the implications of correlated returns and inflation.
+- **Implementation:**
+  The simulation must generate correlated random sequences for all assets and inflation, which requires careful handling of the correlation matrix and stochastic process.

+### Solution

+- The simulation supports a user-specified correlation matrix in the configuration file, allowing for realistic modeling of joint asset/inflation behavior.
+- If omitted, the simulation assumes all returns and inflation are uncorrelated.
+- Extensive validation is performed to ensure the matrix is well-formed and mathematically valid.

+See `docs/config.md` for configuration details and `tests/config/test_validate_correlation.py` for validation logic and examples.